 Some officiants and wedding chapels may request to see your marriage certificate to confirm that you are already married.

 For the past several years, Registration Offices in the UK have been providing couples with the opportunity to have their marriage vows renewed in public locations.
 They may also provide souvenir certificates.

 Decisions to Make When Renewing Your Marriage VowsRemind yourself that when you have a public renewal of your wedding vows, you are not having a second wedding.

-We do not recommend having:
+I do not recommend having:

 - A gift registry